jmcook1186/biodisort/README.md

 python biodisort/drivers/main.py
 ```

+You'll get a plot of the intensity at each viewing angle and a plot of the spectral albedo (calculated using hemispheric mean).

 # TODO
 1) Check all array sizes and make sure they dynamically update correctly across snicar and disort params